We are 135,000 strong and have a powerful voice that cannot be ignored

 Suspicious Anti-Union Activity

 Help us set the record straight when they try to divide us.
 If you or someone you know has been approached by an anti-union organizations, let us know about it.

 A collection of resources to help us stay united, and stay strong.
 We are 135,000 strong and have a powerful voice that cannot be ignored.
 We are stronger united.

-Corporate wealth is fueling these attacks because they want to eliminate unions, maximize their profits at the expense of their employees, and take away the collective voice of the working and middle class.
-The Janus case isn’t about what’s good for us or our students.
+Corporate wealth is fueling these attacks because they want to eliminate unions, maximize their profits at the expense of their employees and take away the collective voice of the working and middle class.
+This isn’t about what’s good for us or our students or public education as a whole.
 It’s about making it harder for working people to get ahead, making it harder for us to stand united and fight for our students, our schools, our paychecks and our benefits.
-As members of a union, you should know you will likely be getting mailers, seeing billboards and hearing lots of people saying negative things about the IEA and other unions.
-In fact, you may receive phone calls at home or knocks on your door from people who want to engage you in anti-union conversation.
-That rhetoric is a blatant attempt to break up the union and steal our power.
-By standing united, we stay strong.

 Talk to your friends and family about why your union is important to you.